web3-authn/tatchi/examples/tatchi-docs/src/docs/concepts/vrf-sessions.md

 - **VRF worker (WASM)** keeps `{WrapKeySeed, wrapKeySalt}` + policy (`ttl_ms`, `remaining_uses`) in memory.
 - **Signer workers (WASM)** remain **one‑shot**; each request gets key material over a fresh `MessageChannel`, signs, then terminates.

+## Why sessions exist

+Running a full VRF challenge + WebAuthn assertion for every local signing request adds latency with no extra security when the PRF output never leaves the device.
+Sessions keep the VRF‑WebAuthn handshake as a **mint-once capability**:

+- Unlock once with TouchID/WebAuthn, then sign multiple actions for a short time or usage budget.
+- Reserve per-transaction VRF checks for remote attestation or high-risk actions.

+## Security properties

+- **Freshness + replay resistance**: VRF challenges are unique; proofs bind the session to a fresh challenge.
+- **Block binding**: Challenges can include recent block height/hash to prevent stale-session reuse.
+- **User presence**: WebAuthn assertion proves touch/biometric presence over the exact VRF challenge.
+- **Policy enforcement**: The worker enforces TTL and usage caps encoded in the challenge or local defaults.
+- **Auditability**: Session minting can be logged with challenge digest + block height without exposing secrets.

 ## Two layers of “session”